angezid/advanced-mark.js/doc/doc_v2/nesting-overlapping.md

 The `markRanges()` method with `wrapAllRanges` option, can highlight nesting/overlapping ranges.
 With this option, all ranges that have indexes within 0 and context length be wrapped.

-The `markRegExp()` method with RegExp having the `d` flag, with `separateGroups` and `wrapAllRanges` options can highlight:
+The `markRegExp()` method with RegExp having the `d` flag, with `separateGroups` and `wrapAllRanges` options can highlight the following:
 * capturing groups regardless of nested level.
 You need to filter out unwanted groups
-  Without `wrapAllRanges` option - if a group has been wrapped, all nested groups are ignored.
+  Without the `wrapAllRanges` option - if a group has been wrapped, all nested groups are ignored.
 * capturing groups inside **positive** lookaround assertions

 It practically removes all restrictions.